 The last piece of this particularly bizarre puzzle is Zinneke Pis, the peeing pooch.
 He’s literally the best peeing dog I’ve ever seen.
 Even better than *actual* peeing dogs.
 Het Zinneke, the beautiful bronze mongrel, has cocked his leg against a bollard at all times.
 Visitors can see him on the corner of Rue des Charteux 35, next to the Halles Sant Gery.

 The same man responsible for Jeanneke created Zinneke.
 However, this doggo is the least popular and well known of the trio.
 His leg is cocked a little further out of Brussels’ centre.
 Het Zinneke is also the only one of the three statues that can be touched.

-Have you visited the famous statues in Brussels?
+Have you visited the famous peeing trio of Brussels?